- Latin America

 - Job Search Guidance

 - Video Library

-How Teaching English Helped Correct Misconceptions I Had About the Middle East
+How Teaching English Corrected My Misconceptions About the Middle East

 I met Samir at an English-language primary school we taught at in Amman, Jordan.
 He first caught my attention when he walked into the break room where I was sitting with an American colleague and said, “Hello, American people.”
 Samir and I got along well, and one day we made plans to meet up after work.
 He wanted to go to a cafe that had banana and milk cocktails – his favorite drink.

 “O.K. so we meet at the cafe at 4 pm.
 It’s OK?”
 Samir asked.